intel-secl/authservice/doc/LLD.md

 Currently, there are no requirements for  `AAS` for clients to present certificates.
 Authentication to clients uses basic authentication.

-`AAS` server certificate shall be stored in a the following location `/etc/authservice/cert.pem`.
+`AAS` server certificate shall be stored in a the following location `/etc/authservice/tls-cert.pem`.
 During AAS installation time, the AAS has to request a certificate from the CMS.
 In order to do this, the installation needs a token that is signed by CMS that has privileges to request an AAS TLS certificate.

+## Root Certificates -

+The root certificates that are used by `AAS` are stored in `/etc/authservice/certs/trustedca`.
+During setup, `root CA` is downloaded from `CMS` and stored in this directory.
+If using certificates from a 3rd party CA, root certificates can be stored in this directory.

 # AAS Features
 ## Authentication and Authorization